Hibby/packetradio-guide/docs/linux.md

 then you might need to look to install something.
 In KDE this is called 'Discover'.

-One I recommend is 'Synaptic' - you might have it installed already, or you might have to quickly run the below to get it
+One I recommend is 'Synaptic' - you might have it installed already, or you might have to quickly run the below to get it.

 !!! note "Terminal Command"
 	`apt install synaptic`